-

 Transfer to Puno

-13:30 p.m. – We will start the transfer to the city of Puno.
-On the way, we will make a brief stop in Lagunillas, a place with beautiful lagoons surrounded by wildlife, where it is possible to see migratory birds.
+Along the way, we will make a short stop at Lagunillas, a natural lagoon area surrounded by wildlife, where it is possible to observe migratory birds.

 The Price